Or leave us your contact details and we will call you as soon as we can

 Registering or using an internet domain name with bad-faith intent to profit from the goodwill of a trademark belonging to someone else.

-When an application uses a company’s trademark or IP in order to appear as an official download of the brand on Apple, Microsoft, and Android stores.
+When an application uses a company’s trademark or IP in order to appear as an official download of the brand on online app stores.

 An unofficial market where goods are sold through channels that have not been authorised by the official supplier.
 The actual products, however, may not be explicitly illegal.